rygel/fragments/README.md

 - Global or local (per file) template definitions
 - Global and local (per file) Context
 - Invisible Pages (e.g. drafts)
+- Generation of preview texts
+- Support of multiple languages
 - Expiring files (not yet implemented)

+## Other Features
+- Supports obfuscation of email addresses via [flexmark-java](https://github.com/vsch/flexmark-java) (in the Markdown files) as well as directly via the default context.

 ## Use Cases
 I have often the case that I want to display collections of data with Pippo, e.g. a list of articles, a list of events, etc.